 7. Give your food an extra layer of protection.

 You can do this by wrapping it in plastic wrap or aluminum foil before putting it in your container or freezer bag.
 Only use plastic wrap, waxed paper and aluminum foil if you are also using a container or freezer bag.
 None of these, on their own, will keep enough air out to prevent freezer burn.
-If you’re storing a liquid—a soup, for example—pour it into the container, leaving about ½ in. of headroom (the liquid will expand when it freezes).
+If you’re storing a liquid, like freezing soup, for example—pour it into the container, leaving about ½ in. of headroom (the liquid will expand when it freezes).
 Cover the surface of the liquid with plastic wrap, smooth the plastic so that it makes contact over the surface of the food, then put the lid on the container.

 8. Squeeze out the air.